SoySauceZhu/COMP201/docs/Lecture3.md

     - Design the database website data structure, communication protocols
 - Software implementation
     - Translate this designs into an executable program
 - N.B.
-The activities of desire implementation are closely related and may be interleaved
+The activities of desire implementation are ==closely related and may be interleaved==

 ### design process activities
 - Architectural design